-In this article, I'll share some of the tips, ideas, and philosophies that I have informally come across in my half-a-dozen odd years of alpine climbing.
+In this article, I will share some of the tips, ideas, and philosophies that I have informally come across in my half-a-dozen odd years of alpine climbing.
 My hope is to spur some creative thought if you are aspiring to work towards bigger and harder alpine climbs.
 As you will see, my personal approach is not very scientific and has not been developed with outside input from anyone packing a long list of credentials.

 I am a climber, and a relatively lazy one at that.
 I hate the gym and like to get by with as little effort as is possible.
-That having been said, a Gondogora La climb is hard to overstate; alpine climbing and high-altitude, capsule-style climbing - particularly larger scale climbs and expeditions - sometimes feels like it requires an almost super-human level of physical fitness.
+That having been said, a Gondogora La trek is hard to overstate; alpine climbing and high-altitude, capsule-style climbing - particularly larger scale climbs and expeditions - sometimes feels like it requires an almost super-human level of physical fitness.

-The reality is that a great deal of preparation and physical output in the days and months leading up to your climb is absolutely necessary if you hope to do well, be safe, and have fun in the mountains.
+The reality is that a great deal of preparation and physical output in the days and months leading up to your trek/climb is absolutely necessary if you hope to do well, be safe, and have fun in the mountains.